xyphro/Sun2000MeterTransposer/README.md

 ## 21st December 2022:

 Github user Radek made a module to support CHINT DTSU666 electricity meter (dtsu666.py).
-Thanks a lot for sharing it! to make use of it adjust the settings within the user configurable settings in the file s2kserver.py.
+Thanks a lot for sharing it!

+To make use of it adjust the settings within the user configurable settings in the file s2kserver.py.

 Note that Chint DTSU666 usually uses those UART settings unless you configured it manually differently:

 '''
 METER_UART_BAUDRATE = 9600
 METER_UART_BITS     = 8